artdecocode/expensive/README.md

 <!--
 The package also supports a Node.js API.
 The authentication is completed in the same way as the CLI, that is by reading the `.expensiverc` file or presenting questions.
 If `global` parameter is not set to true, and the `packageName` is not given, the function will throw.
 You must provide either a `packageName` or set `global` to true so that the `~/.expensiverc` can be read.
 N-O-N-E-T-H-E-L-E-S-S it is a good idea to provide a `packageName` so that a personal config in form of `.${packageName}-expensiverc` is generated. -->

-On top of a CLI application, the package provides means to query _namecheap_ API.
+On top of the CLI application, the package provides means to query _namecheap_ API.

 ### `getConfig(options: Object)`